tsherburne/udacity-fsdev-catalog/README.md

 https://<host>:8080
 ```

 The Catalog can be browsed without logging in, but modification (Create / Update / Delete) of an item requires login.
 Buttons in the right hand corner of the header provide login / logout functions.
+Additionally, only the user who creates an item can later update or delete that item.

 A JSON endpoint is provided to retrive an item from the catalog.
 ```